3m1n3nc3/cocktail-remote-2/README.md

 ## Listening for Events

 The app expects the Bluetooth module to return two specific string response formats which are subsequently treated as events and handled as needed.
-The first is the `duration:[number]` which passes the duration for which a command will run from Arduino to the phone and the other is the `message[string]` which will be interpreted as a notification to be shown to the user.
+The first is the `duration:[number]` which passes the duration for which a command will run from Arduino to the phone and the other is the `message:[string]` which will be interpreted as a notification to be shown to the user.

 ## Install the dependencies